josecabralf/TemporalETL/README.md

 TemporalETL uses Temporal workflows to orchestrate reliable ETL pipelines that can handle failures, retries, and long-running operations gracefully.
 The system is built around a modular, decorator-based architecture that enables automatic discovery and registration of components:

-- **ETL Flow System**: Concrete `ETLFlow` implementation that orchestrates extract, transform, and load operations through Temporal activities
+- **ETL Flow System**: Two concrete implementations:
+  - `ETLFlow`: Standard batch processing with configurable batch sizes
+  - `StreamingETLFlow`: Memory-efficient streaming processing with chunk-based processing and backpressure handling
 - **Query System**: Flexible query abstraction with `Query` base class and decorator-based registration via `@query_type()`. `QueryFactory` provides auto-discovery and dynamic instantiation of query types
-- **Extract Method Factory**: `ExtractMethodFactory` with decorator-based registration via `@extract_method()` automatically discovers and loads extraction methods from flow directories
+- **Extract Method Factory**: `ExtractStrategy` with decorator-based registration via `@extract_method()` automatically discovers and loads extraction methods from flow directories
-- **Input Standardization**: `FlowInput` provides consistent parameter handling across different workflow types
+- **Input Standardization**: `ETLFlowInput` provides consistent parameter handling with `query_type` and `extract_strategy` routing across different workflow types
-- **ETL Worker Management**: `ETLWorker` class manages Temporal worker lifecycle with automatic workflow and activity registration
+- **ETL Worker Management**: `ETLWorker` and `StreamingETLWorker` classes manage Temporal worker lifecycle with automatic workflow and activity registration
 - **Activity Functions**: Discrete units of work (extract, transform, load) that can be independently scaled and retried
-- **Database Layer**: Thread-safe singleton PostgreSQL database with connection pooling, batch processing, and automatic schema creation
+- **Database Layer**: Thread-safe singleton PostgreSQL database with connection pooling, batch processing, health monitoring, and automatic schema creation with JSONB support
+- **Memory Management**: Built-in memory monitoring and configurable thresholds for streaming workflows

-The system extracts data from Launchpad APIs (bugs, merge proposals, questions), transforms it into standardized event formats, and loads it into a PostgreSQL database for analytics.
+The system extracts data from various APIs (Launchpad bugs, merge proposals, questions, and extensible to other sources), transforms it into standardized event formats, and loads it into a PostgreSQL database for analytics.

 ## 📊 Class Diagram